SzymonPaczos/ARPSpoofer/README.md

 The application uses a platform abstraction layer that provides:
 - `NetworkInterface`: Interface for network operations
 - `RawSocket`: Interface for raw socket operations
-- Platform-specific implementations for Windows and Linux
+- Platform-specific implementations for Windows, Linux, and macOS

 ### Class Structure